Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 Another version of that concept states that all models are wrong but in a given world a model may be useful.
 In a certain state of equilibrium it may be that you could track increases in turnover (and use it as a proxy for employee satisfaction) even if that was not perfect measure for why all turnover happened.
 But then once the system shifted to a new state the turnover rate no longer served as an effective proxy.
 Reality is always more complex than the measures we use to try and understand it so even while the model is useful it is not a completely accurate representation of reality.

 It seems to me that once we begin collecting data we often put very little thought into whether the data continue to be valuable (assuming we did so to begin with) and continue to serve the purpose they once did.
-And we often fail to explore whether changes in the numbers (which we call results) are representative of the “true results” of the system or they fail to do so.
+And we often fail to explore whether changes in the numbers (which we call results) are representative of the “true results” of the system or the data are misleading.

 This phenomenon appears in many different ways.
 Companies rise and fall based on “numbers.”
 It’s not uncommon for companies to hire contractors over regular employees in order to increase their profit to employee ratio, even if contractors cost more money.
 A contractor is not technically an employee, it makes the statistic look better, and that’s what’s seen as important.